-The tempest's cruel blasts are naught to them, To-day with hearts serene and pure they
+With imprecations.
+The weird shouts of The tempest's cruel blasts are naught to them, To-day with hearts screne and pure they

 Viewing with one of old, the promised land, And hearing in the whispering pure and

 Lessons of life.
 Their tongues will oft repeat The treasured words, and thousand hearts to-Have thrilled responsive with the fervent lay.